odds of being attacked by an alligator

 an excellent deterrent.
-If a wooden fence, the wood slats shoudl be vertical, not horizontal, as horizontal boards or slats may serves as a ladder for the If a metal fence, it
+If a wooden fence, the wood slats should be vertical, not horizontal, as horizontal boards or slats may serve as a 'ladder rungs' for the If a metal fence, it

 The fence should have installed at the top a metal-woven overhang (chain-link, panel, barbed wire etc.) of at least 20 inches in a minimum angle of 45°.
 The angled portion of the barrier prevents a climbing alligator from advancing over the fence.
 The thickness/strength of the metal should ideally be 11.5 gauge or stronger; larger crocodilians (note that the lower the gauge number, the stronger the metal strand is).
 Furthermore, hatchling, yearling and small juvenile alligators may be able to pass through smaller fence links though larger, more dangerous alligators, will not.